CodyBontecou/IdiomaLandingPage/README.md

-# frontend
+# Hello Idioma

-A basic demo can be seen at [spanish.netlify.app](https://spanish.netlify.app).
+A basic demo can be seen at [https://helloidioma.com](https://helloidioma.com).

 ## Build Setup